albertus82/relatable-storage/README.md

 ### Basic RDBMS-based filestore with compression and encryption support.

 * The files are always stored internally in ZIP format in order to get CRC-32 check and AES encryption for free.
-   * The compression level is customizable from *no compression* to *best compression*.
+   * The compression level is customizable from [`NONE`](src/main/java/io/github/albertus82/filestore/io/Compression.java#L9) to [`HIGH`](src/main/java/io/github/albertus82/filestore/io/Compression.java#L18).
    * The internal ZIP encoding is transparent for the client, so no manual *unzip* is needed.
-   * The `CONTENT_LENGTH` value represents the *original size* of the object, not the BLOB size.
+   * The `CONTENT_LENGTH` value represents the *original uncompressed size* of the object, not the BLOB size.
 * This store has a flat structure instead of a hierarchy, so there is no direct support for things like directories or folders, but being `FILENAME` a simple key string with no constraint but unicity, you can use common prefixes to organize your files simulating a hierarchical structure.
-For more info, you can check the [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) because the internal storage scheme is similar.
+For more info, you can check the [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) because the semantics are similar.
 * This library requires JDK 11 and has a [Spring](https://spring.io) dependency but no Spring Context is actually needed.

 | FILENAME | CONTENT_LENGTH | LAST_MODIFIED           | COMPRESSED | ENCRYPTED | FILE_CONTENTS | CREATION_TIME           |